 - Needles should stay fastened to the cord.
 It shouldn’t unscrew or come loose.

-- Sets with connectors are useful if you knit items like blankets or afghans.
+- Sets with connectors are useful if you knit items like blankets.

 If this sounds good, you need to read my article on the best interchangeable knitting needles.